Physical Marathon Terms and Conditions

 - All participants must ensure that they are medically fit to participate in the race.

-- The organiser reserves the right to contact and interview applicants by phone for additional information required for matters relating to this event.
+- The organiser reserves the right to contact and interview applicants through the mobile numbers provided, for additional information required for matters relating to this event.

 - The organisers will not be responsible for any disputes arising from incomplete/ incorrect entry details.

 - In accordance with World Athletics requirements, all participants in the Standard Chartered Nairobi Marathon are subject to performance enhancing substance control procedures.

 - The organiser reserves the right to refuse entry to applicants who declare false information on their entry form, do not make the required payment, or who have been banned from competition under World Athletics/Athletics Kenya jurisdiction or who have taken banned substances or who do not meet the entry requirements as stated in the Rules and Regulations.

 - The organiser reserves the right to limit or refuse entries and to close entries before the closure deadline without notice particularly when a specific quota for a race is full.